Free UK tax calculators for 2025–2026 — estimates are for guidance only and not financial advice. Please consult a qualified professional.

 • 5% on the remainder up to £500,000

-If the property costs more than £500,000, you'll pay the standard rates with no relief.
+If the property costs more than £500,000, standard rates apply with no relief.

 Additional Property Surcharge

-If you're buying an additional property (e.g., a second home or buy-to-let), you'll pay an extra 5% on top of the standard rates on the entire purchase price.
+If you're buying an additional property (second home or buy-to-let), you pay an extra 5% on top of standard rates on the entire purchase price.

-You must pay Stamp Duty within 14 days of completing your property purchase.
-Your solicitor or conveyancer will usually handle this payment for you, adding it to their fees.
+When to Pay: You must pay Stamp Duty within 14 days of completing your property purchase.
+Your solicitor or conveyancer will usually handle this.